Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 What it costs: No official entry fee.
 If you hire a local villager as a guide, expect to pay ₹200–300.

 How to reach: Drive towards Simrol from Indore.
-The road is scenic but the last stretch gets rough, so be ready for a bumpy ride.
+The road is scenic, but the last stretch gets rough, so be ready for a bumpy ride.
 You will have to trek about 20–30 minutes to reach the base.

-Food I loved nearby:
+Food I love nearby:

 Lakes, Dams & Lazy Day Picnics